jaackiekim/clinical-med-extraction/README.md

 extracted medication information feeds directly into cohort definitions, treatment timelines, and drug safety analyses.
-A model that extracts drug names at F1 = 0.74 overall but collapses to F1 = 0.14 on chemotherapy agents does not just produce noisy data — it introduces differential misclassification that can systematically bias study conclusions in exactly the cases where dosing errors carry the most clinical risk.
+A model that extracts drug names at F1 = 0.74 overall but collapses to F1 = 0.14 on chemotherapy agents does not just produce noisy data, it introduces differential misclassification that can systematically bias study conclusions in exactly the cases where dosing errors carry the most clinical risk.